manissen/predicting-recipe-health/README.md

 In our final dataframe that is grouped by recipe, there are three columns that have a significant number of missing values.
 These are, 'description', 'rating', and 'review'.

 ### NMAR Analysis
 The 'review' column is NMAR because the missingness of the value is dependent on the fact that the user decided not to leave a review.
-That is, the reason the review column is blank is because the user decided that they didn't want to leave a review.
+Some users only leave reviews when they really like a recipe.
+If they really disliked it, they might not bother reviewing at all.
+So, bad reviews may be missing.
+People with strong opinions (very good or very bad) are more likely to write reviews.
+People who feel neutral might skip it.
+So reviews are biased toward emotional extremes, and moderate reviews may be missing.
 Its missingness is not dependent on any other column, but rather, the missing value itself.

 ### MAR Analysis
-We moved on to examine the missingness of 'rating' in the merged DataFrame by testing the dependency of its missingness.
-We are investigating whether the missiness in the 'rating' column depends on the column 'health_score', which is the feature we create to determine each recipe's health by creating a weighted score based on its nutritional values.
+Next we will examine the missingness of 'rating' in the merged DataFrame by testing the dependency of its missingness.
+We are investigating whether the missiness in the 'rating' column depends on the column 'health_score', which is the feature we created to determine each recipe's health by creating a weighted score based on its nutritional values.
+Lower scores correspond to healthier recipes.

 #### Health Score and Rating
 **Null Hypothesis:** The missingness of ratings does not depend on the health score of the recipe.

 **Alternate Hypothesis:** The missingness of ratings does depend on the health score of the recipe.

-**Test Statistic:** The absolute difference of mean in the health score of the distribution of the group without missing ratings and the distribution of the group with missing ratings.
+**Test Statistic:** The absolute difference of means between the health scores of the group with missing ratings and the group without missing ratings.

 **Significance Level:** 0.05